OpenBB-finance/OpenBB/website/content/terminal/guides/intros/stocks/tradinghours.md

 keywords: ["markets", "trading", "hours", "stocks", "time", "global", "world", "location", "open", "close", "exchange"]
 excerpt: "An Introduction to the Trading Hours menu, within the Stocks menu.
 This set of features displays the status of international markets."
 ---
 This set of features is for checking the operating status of markets globally.
-To access the Trading Hours features, enter `th` from the <a href="/terminal/guides/intros/stocks/" target="_blank">Stocks menu</a>.
+To access the Trading Hours features, enter `th` from the <a href="/terminal/guides/intros/stocks/" target="_blank" rel="noreferrer noopener">Stocks menu</a>.
 Alternatively, a user can access the submenu with absolute path navigation from anywhere in the Terminal: `/stocks/th`

 <img alt="Trading Hours" src="https://user-images.githubusercontent.com/46355364/170244188-17ffac5f-3345-4c40-be44-fb5128ad9612.png"></img>

 ### How to use

 A symbol is not required to be loaded.
 Once in the Trading Hours menu, the operation is simple.
-Choose from: <a href="/terminal/reference/stocks/trading%20hours/open" target="_blank">open</a>, <a href="/terminal/reference/stocks/trading%20hours/closed" target="_blank">closed</a>, <a href="/terminal/reference/stocks/trading%20hours/all" target="_blank">all</a> or <a href="/terminal/reference/stocks/trading%20hours/exchange" target="_blank">exchange</a>.
+Choose from: <a href="/terminal/reference/stocks/trading%20hours/open" target="_blank" rel="noreferrer noopener">open</a>, <a href="/terminal/reference/stocks/trading%20hours/closed" target="_blank" rel="noreferrer noopener">closed</a>, <a href="/terminal/reference/stocks/trading%20hours/all" target="_blank" rel="noreferrer noopener">all</a> or <a href="/terminal/reference/stocks/trading%20hours/exchange" target="_blank" rel="noreferrer noopener">exchange</a>.

 Below, examples are given what these commands display, note that the tables are purposely cut off to keep the introduction compact.